btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 1. The plugin is network enabled
 2. Your user level has broadcast access (Broadcast access role)
 3. Your user has write access to more than this blog (see Admin settings > Maintenenace > View blog access).
-Or use the All Blogs control plugin to access all blogs.
+You can also use the <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs add-on</a> to give yourself access to all blogs.
-4. The correct post type(s) have been selected
+4. The correct post type(s) have been selected in the Broadcast settings
-5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog
+5. The <a href="https://broadcast.plainviewplugins.com/addon/user-blog-settings/">User & Blog Settings add-on</a> is not set to hide the meta box from the user / role / blog

 = WooCommerce =